StefanFabian/qml_ros_plugin/README.md

 This component can be used to watch a transform.
 Whenever the transform changes, the message and the properties of the TfTransform change and the changes are propagated by QML.

+### Known Limitations
+The QDateTime object used to map ros::Time does not support microsecond accuracy, hence, information about microseconds and nanoseconds is lost.

 ### Installation
 Clone this repo into your workspace (or somewhere else haven't checked if that works, too).
 ```